Terence Crawford left no doubt of his greatness against Shawn Porter, but Errol Spence Jr. remains elusive

 Arum essentially ruled it out, just like Crawford has for months, if not years.
 And Arum raised another potential option: undisputed junior welterweight champion Josh Taylor, who was present to watch Crawford defend his welterweight title, and who also holds all four belts in the 140-pound division.

-The Top Rank boss said a potential Crawford-Taylor fight could be more lucrative than Crawford-Spence due to the appeal of the Scottish native in the UK and the ability to drive pay-per-view purchases across two continents.
+The Top Rank boss said a potential Crawford-Taylor fight could be more lucrative than Crawford-Spence because of the Scottish native’s appeal in the UK and the ability to drive pay-per-view purchases across two continents.

 However, it could all depend on what happens with Crawford’s promotional deal.
 His deal with Top Rank has ended and he doesn’t appear to be coming back.